Rklplol/MCC-bot/README.md

 !credits - speaks for itself - 100 second cooldown (**NOTE: The bot MAY be muted if it's not a moderator and there's link moderation by other known bots**)

-!bot, !info, !botinfo or !commands - shows information about the bot and commands - 30 second cooldown
+!bot, !info, !botinfo or !commands - shows information about the bot and commands - 30 second cooldown (**NOTE: The bot WILL be muted if it's not a moderator and there's link moderation by AutoMod or other known bots**)

 #### Moderator